anebz/ctci/README.md

 # Cracking the coding interview exercises and notes

-If you can't afford to buy the book, you can find a free pdf [here](https://leonmercanti.com/books/personal-development/Cracking%20the%20Coding%20Interview%20189%20Programming%20Questions%20and%20Solutions.pdf).
+If you can't afford to buy the book, you can find a free pdf [here](http://ahmed-badawy.com/blog/wp-content/uploads/2018/10/Cracking-the-Coding-Interview-6th-Edition-189-Programming-Questions-and-Solutions.pdf) (Updated as of 2020.03.14).

 ## Introduction